Actively Recruiting

 • Adequate vision and hearing to perform cognitive tests

-• Subjects with moderate-severe OSA or no OSA based on sleep study invited for baseline PET-MRI brain scan
+• Subjects with moderate-severe OSA or no OSA based on sleep study invited for PET-MRI brain scan

 Not Eligible